Tutorial: Integrate iLMS with Azure Active Directory

-In this tutorial, you learn how to integrate iLMS with Azure Active Directory (Azure AD).
+In this tutorial, you'll learn how to integrate iLMS with Azure Active Directory (Azure AD).
 When you integrate iLMS with Azure AD, you can:

-- Control in Azure AD who has access to iLMS
+- Control in Azure AD who has access to iLMS.

-- You can enable your users to automatically get signed-on to iLMS (Single Sign-On) with their Azure AD accounts
+- Enable your users to be automatically signed-in to iLMS with their Azure AD accounts.

 Adding iLMS from the gallery